 Our results were consistent with the stance that technology enhanced learning has a tangible impact on the socio-cognitive learning of students by providing a mechanism for engaging with decision making, problem solving and reflexive praxis.
-In particular, the Nurse Navigator System was perceived as a mechanism of enhancing the potential for the establishment of communities of practice in which the co-construction of meaningful knowledge about patient care could be established (Pimmer and Pachler, 2013).
+In particular, the Nurse Navigator System was perceived as a mechanism of enhancing the potential for the establishment of communities of practice where the meaning making surrounding patient care could be explored (Pimmer and Pachler, 2013).
 This was illustrated clearly via some of the thoughts students expressed in the anecdote circles,